 -

-The Freo Pro resumes cleaning after partial recharging to save time.
+The Freo Pro can resume cleaning after partial recharging

 -

-Some models use AI DirtSense and temperature control to optimize charging cycles.
+Some models use AI DirtSense and temperature control to support more efficient charging behavior

 Common Charging Errors and Quick Fix Table

-Charging problems can appear in different forms, and each symptom often points to a specific cause.
-The table below summarizes the most frequent robot vacuum charging issues, their likely causes, and effective fixes.
-It helps users troubleshoot quickly without needing technical knowledge.
+Charging problems can appear in different ways, and each symptom often points to a specific cause.
+This quick-reference table helps identify the likely issue and the most practical fix.

 |